singnet/snet-cli/README.md

 * `NETWORK`: name of network to use (either `mainnet`, `kovan`, `ropsten`, `rinkeby` or `eth-rpc-endpoint`)
 * `NEW_PRICE`: new price to call the service
 * `NEW_ENDPOINT`: new endpoint to call the service's API
+* `TAGS`: tags you want to add to the service registration
 * `NEW_DESCRIPTION`: new description for the service
 * `CONFIG`: specify a custom service.json file path
 * `REGISTRY_ADDRESS`: address of Registry contract (not required for networks on which Registry has been deployed by